phorner/TASAT/README.md

 It is written in C/C++/C# and using the Irrlicht3d game engine (http://irrlicht.sourceforge.net/ )

-It is recommended that you read the documentation manual and download and install the full application installation binary located in the /bin folder to get a good understanding of the TASAT.
+It is recommended that you read the documentation manual and download and install the full application installation package for Windows is located at (http://www.liberated-technologies.com/RPG/traveller/traveller.html) to get a good understanding of the TASAT.

 Forward from Perry Horner
 -------------------------